Coronavirus and pubs: Minutes reveal NPHET’s fears over 'disinhibiting effect'

 Earlier this week the Restaurants Association of Ireland called on the Government to publish the international evidence relied on to support the decision to ban indoor dining in Dublin.

-Adrian Cummins, chief executive of the representative body for restaurants, said that the National Public Health Emergency Team had made reference to international evidence as one of the reasons for closing indoor dining for until October 10th.
+Adrian Cummins, chief executive of the representative body for restaurants, said that NPHET had made reference to international evidence as one of the reasons for closing indoor dining for until October 10th.

 “Business owners want to see it.
 An industry has been closed down.
 This is about maintaining confidence in the strategy and where we are going to,” he said on Monday.